Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter14.md

 ## How to set up Supplements

 In this Chapter of the **Inzzii POS manual** we explain how to add supplements.
-A supplement is something that can be added to complete a thing.
-A Supplement is lets say a sort of a small article with a price that can be added to the 'main' article.
-Like ketchup or mayonnaise to fries.
+A supplement you can sell items that are customizable or offer additional choices. is a something (most of the time a article) that can be added to complete a thing.
+For example, let’s say you’re selling pizza's that comes in multiple sizes.
+Your item variations would be the sizes => Small, Medium and Large.
+BUT, a Supplement is lets say a sort of a small article with a price.
+So a Small Pizza wont cost more, but Medium pizza will add 2,- Euro to the totel price and Large 4,- Euro.

 ## How to add a Supplement

 <img src="../Assets/Pictures/Hmenu.png" alt="hamburgermenu" width="25" height="25"/> At the top left of your inzzii POS app you have a hamburger menu
 1. Tap on the hamburger menu.
-2.
+2. A sub menu will open => push on **Products**.
 3.
 4.
 5.